-Crisp Bowls are ideal for serving snacks in a manner most avant-garde.
-When they are filled with food, the surreal concept is fully realised.
-They are absurdist sculptural objects - products made from the very things they are made for.
+Crisp Bowls can be used to serve snacks in a manner most avant-garde.
+They can also simply be appreciated as self-referential sculptural objects - products made from the very things they are made for.

 Corrugated ceramic tableware, formed from single-use cardboard moulds.
 The moulds are filled with stoneware clay, and then burned away in the kiln - creating dense, overlapping textures on the ceramics inside.
 The vessels bear the crumpled gesture of the cardboard, as if they are made of petrified paper.